Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: PROOF OF COROLLARY

-\begin{IEEEbiography} [{ }]{Jessica Illiano} (GS'21) Jessica Illiano received the B.Sc degree in 2018 and then the M.Sc degree in 2020 both (summa cum laude) in Telecommunications Engineering from University of Naples Federico II (Italy).
-In 2020 she was winner of the scholarship "Quantum Communication Protocols for Quantum Security and Quantum Internet" fully funded by TIM S.p.A. and in 2024 she received her PhD degree in Information Technologies and Electrical Engineering at University of Naples Federico II.
-Since 2017, she is a member of the Quantum Internet Research Group, FLY: Future Communications Laboratory at the University of Naples Federico II where she currently is a post-doc.
-Currently, she is website co-chair of N2Women and student Associate Editor for IET Quantum Communication.
-Her research interests include quantum communications, quantum networks and quantum information processing. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Angela Sara Cacciapuoti} (M’10–SM’16) is a faculty at the University of Naples Federico II, Italy.
-Her work has appeared in first tier IEEE journals and she has received different awards, including the “2022 IEEE ComSoc Best Tutorial Paper Award'', the “2022 WICE Outstanding Achievement Award” for outstanding contribution in the quantum communication and network field, and “2021 N2Women: Stars in Networking and Communications''.
-For the Quantum Internet topics, she is a IEEE ComSoc Distinguished Lecturer, class of 2022-2023.
-Currently, Angela Sara serves as Editor at Large for IEEE Trans. on Communications and as Editor$\setminus$ Associate Editor for the journals: IEEE Trans. on Quantum Engineering, IEEE Network and IEEE Communications Surveys \& Tutorials.
-She served as Area Editor for IEEE Communications Letters from 2019 to sept 2023, and she was a recipient of the 2017 Exemplary Editor Award of the IEEE Communications Letters.
-From 2020 to 2021, Angela Sara was the Vice-Chair of the IEEE ComSoc Women in Communications Engineering (WICE).
-Previously, she has been appointed as Publicity Chair of WICE.
-From 2016 to 2019 she has been an appointed member of the IEEE ComSoc Young Professionals Standing Committee.
-From 2017 to 2020, she has been the Treasurer of the IEEE Women in Engineering (WIE) Affinity Group of the IEEE Italy Section.
-Her current research interests are mainly in Quantum Communications, Quantum Networks and Quantum Information Processing. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Marcello Caleffi}(M'12, SM'16) is an Associate Professor with the DIETI Department, University of Naples Federico II, where he co-lead the Quantum Internet Research Group.
+\begin{IEEEbiography} [{ }]{Marcello Caleffi} \, (Senior Member, IEEE) is currently Professor with the DIETI Department, University of Naples Federico II, where he co-lead the Quantum Internet Research Group.
 He is also with the National Laboratory of Multimedia Communications, National Inter- University Consortium for Telecommunications.
 From 2010 to 2011, he was with the Broadband Wireless Networking Laboratory with the Georgia Institute of Technology, as a Visiting Researcher.
 In 2011, he was also with the NaNoNetworking Center in Catalunya (N3Cat) with the Universitat Politecnica de Catalunya, as a Visiting Researcher.
 Since July 2018, he held the Italian National Habilitation as a Full Professor of Telecommunications Engineering.
-His work appeared in several premier IEEE Transactions and Journals, and he received multiple awards, including the best strategy, the most downloaded article, and the most cited article awards.
-In 2022, he has been awarded with the IEEE Communications Society “Best Tutorial Paper Award” 2022 for the paper “When Entanglement Meets Classical Communications: Quantum Teleportation for the Quantum Internet.”
-He currently serves as an Editor for IEEE Transactions On Wireless Communications and IEEE Transactions On Quantum Engineering.
-Previously, he served as an Editor/Associate Technical Editor for IEEE Communications Magazine and IEEE Communications Letters.
+His work appeared in several premier IEEE Transactions and Journals, and he received multiple awards, including the ``2024 IEEE Communications Society Award for Advances in Communication and the ``2022 IEEE Communications Society Best Tutorial Paper Award''.
+He currently serves as an Editor/Associate Editor for IEEE TWC, IEEE TCOM, IEEE TQE, IEEE OJ-COMS and IEEE Internet Computing.
 He has served as the chair, the TPC chair, and a TPC member for several premier IEEE conferences.
 In 2017, he has been appointed as Distinguished Visitor Speaker from the IEEE Computer Society and he has been elected treasurer of the IEEE ComSoc/VT Italy Chapter.
 In 2019, he has been also appointed as a member of the IEEE New Initiatives Committee from the IEEE Board of Directors and, in 2023, he has been appointed as ComSoc Distinguished Lecturer. \end{IEEEbiography}